 Climate Leaders are residents of Bellevue and active members of the community.
 They will attend neighborhood meetings and community events to share information on climate change impacts and solutions.
 They will maintain a reciprocal relationship between the city and community to gauge concerns, relay ideas, and understand attitudes about climate change in our city.
 Through having conversations about climate change with other residents – their family, friends, neighbors, and colleagues – they will be an integral part of mobilizing their communities and leading climate action.

-The Climate Leaders Initiative will launch its first cohort for all residents in July 2026.
+The Climate Leaders Initiative will launch its first cohort for all residents July 29, 2026.
+Registration is required

 - Maintain a reciprocal relationship between the city and community members interested in and passionate about climate action and sustainability